bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 {:/comment}

 QUIC streams can be either unidirectional, carrying data only from initiator to receiver, or bidirectional, carrying data in both directions.
+Bidirectional streams are used exclusively to convey SIP/3 request and response messages;
-SIP/3 makes no direct use of unidirectional streams, and bidirectional streams are used exclusively for all SIP requests and responses.
+unidirectional streams are used only for controlling the SIP/3 session itself.
 A bidirectional stream ensures that the response can be readily correlated with the request.
 These streams are referred to as request streams.

 {{SIP2.0}} is designed to run over unreliable transports such as UDP.
 As QUIC guarantees reliability, some of the features of SIP/2.0 are no longer required.
 User agents MUST NOT send the `CSeq` header field in requests or